 All Americans should care about Puerto Rico’s struggle for statehood.
 As a nation devoted to democracy, we have no business governing without the consent of the governed in Puerto Rico.
 We can’t trumpet the importance of liberty and justice while we maintain an arguably colonial relationship with Puerto Rico.
 If we are champions of human rights, we can’t accept leaving millions of U.S. citizens without adequate healthcare, safe water, or passable roads.

-The Diaspora has the chance to provide a greater voice for friends and family on the Island.
+Stateside Puerto Ricans have the chance to provide a greater voice for friends and family on the Island.

 Puerto Ricans in Congress

 There are four legislators in Washington who are stateside Puerto Ricans:

 - Nydia Velázquez

 Torres and Soto are both supporters of statehood, and Soto introduced the Puerto Rico Statehood Admission Act, HR 1522.